Savina Monastery (Montenegro)

 The Savina Monastery (Манастир Савина; lit.
 "Sava's monastery") is a Serbian Orthodox monastery of three churches near the city Herceg Novi in the Bay of Kotor, located in thick Mediterranean vegetation in one of the most beautiful parts of the Montenegrin Littoral.

+History

+First founded in the 11th century, Savina Monastery received the monks who fled Trebinje during the Ottoman conquest of Bosnia and Herzegovina, after which it was established as the head of the Metropolitanate for a time.
+Savina served for centuries as the summer residence of the Orthodox Bishop of Cattaro.